nradulovic/nk-event-driven-system/README.md

   - directory where a specific Neon Kit module is located:
     `$NEON_KIT_ROOT/[module]/source`.
 In this case the path would be:
     `$NEON_KIT_ROOT/eds/source`.
-  - directory where portable definition header `[module]_port_definition.h` is located.
+  - directory where portable definition `[platform-architecture-family-os]` is located.
 - no defined macros are needed except when a custom module configuration is needed which is explained below.
-- compile all sources under `source` directory, in this case `$NEON_KIT_ROOT/eds/source`.
+- compile all sources under `source` directory and selected portable directory, in this case `$NEON_KIT_ROOT/eds/source`.

 ### Example

 Lets say that we have a firmware application called `application_1` with the following structure:
 1. The firmware application is located in `firmware/application_1` folder.
 2. In this application Neon Kit EDS module is used and is located in `firmware/application_1/lib/neon-kit/eds` folder.
-3. The portable definition header `eds_port_definition.h` is located in `firmware/application_1/eds_port/`.
+3. The portable definition is located in `firmware/application_1/lib/neon-kit/eds/portable/gcc-any-any-freertos`.

 With this setup we would need the following additional include paths:
 - `firmware/application_1/lib/neon-kit`
 - `firmware/application_1/lib/neon-kit/eds/source`
-- `firmware/application_1/eds_port/`
+- `firmware/application_1/lib/neon-kit/eds/portable/gcc-any-any-freertos`

 ## Building Event Driven System with custom configuration

 When a custom configuration is not enabled, Event Driven System uses default configuration which should be a good fit for most applications.
 It is possible to create a specific Event Driven System implementation which is optimal for the current application.
-This feature remains yet to be defined and implemented.
+This feature is by default disabled.
+To enable using custom configuration the build system must define the `EDS_CONFIG__ENABLE` macro.
+When this macro is defined by the build system, then Event Driven System will include additional header file called `eds_config_definition.h`.
+Use this file to define the custom project configuration.

 ## Application Programming Interface